admiralyeoj/gross-portfolio/README.md

 - MySQL 8
 - PhpMyAdmin
 - Composer
-- WP-CLI - command line interface for WordPress
-+ CLI script to create a SSL certificate

-## Contents

-+ A `Dockerfile` for extending a base image and using a custom [Docker image](https://github.com/urre/wordpress-nginx-docker-compose-image) with an [automated build on Docker Hub](https://cloud.docker.com/repository/docker/urre/wordpress-nginx-docker-compose-image)
-+ PHP 8.1
-+ Volumes for `apache`, `wordpress` and `mysql`
-+ [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved secured folder structure for WordPress
+- [Bedrock](https://roots.io/bedrock/) - modern development tools, easier configuration, and an improved secured folder structure for WordPress
-+ Composer
-+ [WP-CLI](https://wp-cli.org/) - WP-CLI is the command-line interface for WordPress.
+- [WP-CLI](https://wp-cli.org/) - WP-CLI is the command-line interface for WordPress.
-+ [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
+- [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
-	- PhpMyAdmin config in `./config`
+- CLI script to create a SSL certificate

 ## Instructions